raghavendrajain/Target-Manipulation/README.txt

 The code enables robot to manipulate target object several times using different samples, simulatenouly.
 A sample means using a combination of Action and Functional feature.
-A total of 3 samples are used in this code.
+A total of 15 samples are used in this code.

 I implemented my software in SIGVerse which enables target manipulation using different pre-programmed actions and knowledge of functional feartures.
-Robot manipulates target using three actions 1: Contract Arm, 2: Slide Left 3: Pull Diagonally with three functional features i) Horizontal part ii) Vertical part iii)corner.
+Robot manipulates target using five actions 1: Contract Arm, 2: Slide Left 3: Pull Diagonally with three functional features i) Horizontal part ii) Vertical part iii)corner.
+4. Slide Right 5.
+Pull Diagonally-2.

 The code enables robot to manipulate target object several times using different samples, simulatenouly.
 A sample means using a combination of Action and Functional feature.
 For each sample six manipulation trials are taken.
 In each manipulation trial, a force of a varying magnitude is applied to the tool.
 Position and orientation control of tool and target object is used, after the object comes to rest.